Route 66 in Kansas title

 Stand in three states at once

-Finish your Route 66 in Kansas adventure by standing in Kansas, Oklahoma, and Missouri at the same time.
+Finish your Route 66 in Kansas adventure by standing in Kansas, Oklahoma, and Missouri simultaneously.
 A stone cairn is the most obvious marker, but it’s 50 feet away from the actual tri-point.
 Instead, look for a plaque on the ground at the end of a dirt road.

 Big Brutus